 The river is the reason the island is there.
 In the decades since the closure of the Zuiderzee in 1932 and the drainage of Flevoland, the IJssel's silt deposits had been building up in the Ketelmeer, threatening to clog up the area's waterways.

 IJsseloog (image courtesy of Jan-Willem van Aalst, via Wikimedia Commons)

 Dredging away the silt to maintain a depth of 3.5 m for the channels to the IJssel proved relatively easy.
-But depositing the silt somewhere was another matter altogether: the silt was polluted with metals like zinc and quicksilver and could not yet be treated.
+But depositing the silt somewhere was another matter altogether: it was polluted with metals like zinc and quicksilver and could not yet be treated.
 Hence IJsseloog – basically a giant garbage chute for the Ketelmeer.

 IJsseloog was started in 1996 and finished in 1999.
 At the centre of the island is a circular pit with a depth of about 150 feet (45 m) and about 3,280 feet (1 km) across, ring-fenced by a 10-foot (3-m) dyke.
 The reservoir can hold up to 880 million cubic feet (20 million cubic metres) of silt, with one third of that capacity reserved for silt from beyond the Ketelmeer.
 Leakage into the Ketelmeer is prevented by keeping IJsseloog's water below the level of the Ketelmeer (which on average is less than 10 feet deep).

 From 1999 to 2002, the Ketelmeer east of the island was cleaned up, while the area immediately west of the island was cleaned from 2010 to 2012.
 Research is presently underway to determine whether the further west part of the Ketelmeer, east of the Ketelbrug bridge, needs to be cleaned as well.